gabrieleteotino/bluish-capsule/content/project/datingapp/17-publishing/2-ng-production-build.md

 ng build --prod
 ```

-To avoid some problems with alertifyjs css we can disable the build optimizer.
-Not much is loss in terms of file size but the optimizer is very aggressive and can broke some stuff.
+To avoid some problems with *alertifyjs* css we can disable the build optimizer.
+Not much is loss in terms of file size but the optimizer is very aggressive and can break some stuff.

 ```shell
 ng build --prod --build-optimizer=false